 The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
-For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net
+For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net Issue date: 07.04.2025

-Current Daily Simulated Soil Moisture Conditions

-Based on soil moisture estimated for 31 July 2024

-These maps are based on Grid-to-Grid (G2G) hydrological model simulated soil moisture, expressed as an anomaly from the historical monthly mean.
+Current Daily Simulated Soil Moisture Conditions Based on soil moisture estimated for 31 March 2025 These maps are based on Grid-to-Grid (G2G) hydrological model simulated soil moisture, expressed as an anomaly from the historical monthly mean.
 To highlight areas that are particularly wet or dry, the soil moisture anomaly is presented relative to historical extremes.
 These maps are not a forecast; rather an indication of current conditions.
 Soil moisture will often look similar to total storage (shown on the previous slide), since total storage comprises both soil moisture and storage in the saturated zone.
+SUMMARY: Soil moisture stores are lower (low to medium dryness) than normal for the time of year across most of Great Britain.
+The deeper aquifers in the south of England remain wetter than normal.